Essential Travel Information

 Cancellations made within the following number of days before travel date will be charged cancellation fees expressed hereunder as a percentage of the total booking value, and are as follows:

-IMPORTANT TO NOTE: We contract services and accommodation of third parties who have their own payment and cancellation policies.
+Important to Note: We contract services and accommodation of third parties who have their own payment and cancellation policies.
 These policies may differ from ours and must be adhered to.
 All parties will require a partial or full payment upfront to confirm a booking.
 On cancellation, this larger deposit may therefore be forfeited as per the third party’s cancellation policy.

-IMPORTANT TO NOTE: We contract services and accommodation of third parties who have their own payment and cancellation policies.
+Important to Note: We contract services and accommodation of third parties who have their own payment and cancellation policies.
 These policies may differ from ours and must be adhered to.
 All parties will require a partial or full payment upfront to confirm a booking.
 On cancellation, this larger deposit may therefore be forfeited as per the third party’s cancellation policy.

 Please note that Peak Season and Festive Season cancellation policies are stricter.